 Section 1: Title Screen, Log In, Registration

-Upon loading the game, players will be given the option to log in, register, or continue as a guest.
+Upon loading the game, players should be shown a title screen with game art and be given the option to log in, register, or continue as a guest.
 Choosing to register will allow them to choose a unique username and supply a password for logging in in the future.
 After registration, the player should be redirected to the log in screen.
 Choosing to log in will allow the player to enter their username and password.
 These particulars will be checked against the database and the player will be allowed to log in only if a match is found.

-After either logging in or continuing as a guest, players should be shown a title screen with game art and the option to access either a) the game itself or b) the leaderboard display.
-Title screen should be accompanied by music.
-Game art should have animated elements (perhaps simply floating particles).

 Section 2: Agents